 DFAE Short Volume

-Dimensional - Emerging Core Equity Market ETF (DFAE) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $9.15B, listed on AMEX, carrying a beta of 1.05 to the broader market.
-The fund is designed to purchase a broad and diverse group of readily marketable emerging markets securities that is composed of companies within the Emerging Markets Universe that meet the Advisor's investment criteria. public since 2020-12-03.
+Dimensional - Emerging Core Equity Market ETF (DFAE) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $9.81B, listed on AMEX, carrying a beta of 1.10 to the broader market.
+This fund seeks to acquire a broad and diverse portfolio of easily tradable equity securities from emerging markets. public since 2020-12-03.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.